soyrochus/escarabajo/README.md

 # Escarabajo MCP Server

-Escarabajo (Scarab) is a local-first MCP server that keeps binary documents in sync with clean Markdown so downstream agents can search, summarise, and reason over source material.
-Every tool call blocks until the requested Markdown exists and is up to date, making Escarabajo a reliable path oracle rather than a generic file store.
+Escarabajo (Scarab) is a local-first MCP server built for documentation archaeology.
+It helps AI agents reverse-engineer software and revive outdated manuals by synchronising PDF & Word documents as well as Powerpoint presentations into clean Markdown, then guiding you as you stitch those fragments back into living documentation.
+Every tool call blocks until the requested Markdown exists and is current, so your agent can assemble books from scattered specs with confidence.

 ![Escarabajo logo](image/escarabajo-small.png)